 For security reasons, the following file types are not allowed: .apk, .app, .bat, .cgi, .com, .exe, .ps1, .gadget, .jar, .sh, .wsf, .tar, .tar.gz

 You have complete control over the look and feel of the file upload experience in all its different states:

 You can change the text of the message or even delete it entirely.
 You can also style it just like you would style any text block.

-The button is the actual upload button that you can customize by editing the text, customizing the styling, and replacing the icon.
+You can customize the upload button by editing the text, customizing the styling, and/or replacing the icon.

-To edit the text, just double-click the button and replace the text.
-You can style the text separately or by applying the styling on the entire button.
+To edit the text, double-click the button and replace the text.
+You can style the text individually or by applying the styling on the entire button.

-If you do not wish to do that, or if you want to style the icon and the text separately, just add a separate class to each of these elements and apply different font colors on each one.
+If you don’t want the icon and text to share the same color, or if you want to style the icon and the text separately, add a separate class to each of these elements and apply different font colors to each.

-To replace the button icon, just delete the default icon, then drag and drop the icon you want to use from your assets panel.
+To replace the button’s icon, delete the default icon, then drag and drop the icon you want to use from your Asset panel.

 You can also reposition the default icon by dragging it inside the button.

 For icons on the right side of your button text, you can drag the icon to the right and modify the margins: 8 pixels on the left and 0 pixels on the right.
 Note that for custom images, you don't need to apply the 0 pixel right margin.